JayDavis-dev/JayDavis-dev/README.md

 # 👋 Hey, I’m Jason

 Account Executive focused on AppSec and dev tools.
-Currently exploring GitHub — repos, pull requests, Actions, and Advanced Security.
+Learning repos, pull requests, Actions, and Advanced Security.
 *And yes, Copilot is helping me write some of this.*

 ---